 High pass, low pass RC circuits, their response for sinusoidal, step, pulse, square and ramp inputs.
-RC network as differentiator and integrator, attenuators, its applications in CRO probe, RL and RLC circuits and their response for step input, Ringing circuit.
+RC network as differentiator and integrator.
+Attenuators and its applications in CRO probe, RL and RLC circuits and their response for step input.

 NON-LINEAR WAVE SHAPING